TheJonassss/InkTrapGenerator/README.md

 - Glyphs 3.0 or later — compatible with Glyphs 3 and 4
 - macOS 11 or later
 - The **Vanilla** module (Plugin Manager → Modules)

 ---

+### Manual installation
+1. Download or clone this repository
+2. Double-click `InkTrapGenerator.glyphsFilter` to install
+3. Restart Glyphs

+---